Kingdom of Hungary (1920–1946): World War II

 After the successful revision policy Hungary sought further solutions to the remainder of its former territories and demanded the concession of Transylvanian territory from Romania.
 The Axis powers were not interested in opening a new conflict in Central Europe; both countries were facing strong diplomatic pressures to avoid any military operations.
 Finally both parties accepted the arbitration of Germany and Italy, known as the Second Vienna Award, and as a result Northern Transylvania was assigned to Hungary.
 Shortly afterward, the Kingdom of Hungary joined the Axis powers.
 Hitler demanded that the Hungarian government follow Germany's military and racial agenda to avoid potential conflict in the future.
-Anti-Semitism was already an established political cause by the far right in Hungary.
+Antisemitism was already an established political cause by the far right in Hungary.
 In 1944, after the ousting of Horthy by Hitler and before the installation of the National-Socialist Arrow Cross Party, the Hungarian government readily aided Nazi Germany in the deportation of hundreds of thousands of Jews to concentration camps during the Holocaust, where most of them died.

 In April 1941, Hungary let the Wehrmacht into her territory, thus supporting Germany and Italy in the invasion of Yugoslavia.
 After the Independent State of Croatia was proclaimed, Hungary joined the military operations and was allowed to annex the Bačka (Bácska) region in Vojvodina, which had a majority of Hungarians, as well as the region of Muraköz (present-day Prekmurje and Medjimurje), which had large Slovenian and Croatian minorities, respectively.

 On 27 June 1941, László Bárdossy declared war on the Soviet Union.
 Fearing a potential turn of support to the Romanians, the Hungarian government sent armed forces to support the German war effort during Operation Barbarossa.
 This support cost the Hungarians dearly.
-The entire Hungarian Second Army was lost during the Battle of Stalingrad.
+Almost the entire Second Army Group of the Royal Hungarian Army was lost during the Battle of Stalingrad.